mikkokotila/npv/README.md

 npv.py provides a very high level simulation facility for getting the NPV (net presevent value) score for any business idea.
 By default, the simulation automatically generates an incomes statement based on set of input variables and volatility computations.

+### 1.1.
+About NPV

+NPV is widely used by managers and investors to support decision making on large investments.
+For long it has been the gold standard tool for merger and acquisition activity, but is referred to as the 'discounted cash flow model' in that context.
+In fact, NPV is the model that Warren Buffet uses to evaluate companies[1].

 ## 2. Install and Use

 ### 2.1 Install